 Mr. Folomeev briefed the group on the ice services provided by the Arctic and Antarctic Research Institute (AARI), noting that operational activity is concentrated in the Center for Ice and Hydrometeorological information - the main AARI operational department.
-Total staff of operational department is 50 specialists including 16 ice analysts with 4 specialized for Antarctic.
-Operational ice analysis is carried out in ArcGIS 8.x - 9.x environment and is provided on weekly scale for the Arctic Ocean and seas from Greenland to Chukchi, Northern Pacific as well as for the Baltic, Caspian, Black and Azov Seas.
+Total staff of the operational department is 50 specialists including 16 ice analysts with 4 specialized for the Antarctic.
+Operational ice analysis is carried out in ArcGIS 8.x - 9.x and is provided on a weekly basis for the Arctic Ocean and seas from Greenland to the Chukchi, Northern Pacific, as well as for the Baltic, Caspian, Black and Azov Seas.
 Antarctic circumpolar analysis is done twice a month.
-More frequent ice analysis is provided within the customized support - up to twice a day analysis.
-Regional ice charts from 2001 covering the stated areas are now available publicly from AARI WDC Sea Ice file-server in SIGRID3 format.
+More frequent ice analysis - up to twice a day analysis - is provided within customized support.
+Regional ice charts from 2001 covering the stated areas are now available publicly from the AARI WDC Sea Ice file-server in SIGRID3 format.
 AARI has its own satellite station and is sending annotated georeferenced images to clients within 30 minutes of reception.
-Various ASAR and high-resolution visible information is usually achieved through the SCANEX data provider in Moscw.
+Various ASAR and high-resolution visible information is usually obtained through the SCANEX data provider in Moscw.
 AARI is in the process of installing a receiving station on Svalbard that will cover the whole Arctic.